Z323323/Galois-fields-1/README.md

 $(x - 1)(x - \beta) \dots (x - \beta^{n - 1}) = (x - \beta^{1}) \dots (x - \beta^{n})$

+[ $\beta$ is basically the same as a generator in a multiplicative group, the actual difference is that we call it $\beta$ because it actually is a polynomial which remainders at different exponents map the whole field.
+Calling it $\beta$ provides an intuitive form which clearly reminds of generators in multiplicative groups. ]

 The complex multiplicative group $C^{\star}$ has precisely one cyclic subgroup of each finite size $n$, consisting of $n$ complex $nth$ roots of unity.
 The real multiplicative group $R^{\star}$ has cyclic subgroups of size $1 (\\{ 1 \\})$ and $2 (\\{ \pm 1 \\})$, but none of any larger size (because for degrees $> 2$ we'll have complex solutions).

 **Exercise 11.** For $1 \leq j \leq n$, the $jth$ elementary symmetric function $\sigma_{j}(S)$ of a set $S$ of $n$ elements of a field $F$ is the sum of all $\binom{n}{j}$ products of $j$ distinct elements of $S$.
 In particular $\sigma_{1}(S)$ is the sum of all elements of $S$, and $\sigma_{n}(S)$ is the product of all elements of $S$.